IdanBanani/Software-Security-Assesment/Stagefright/README.md

 https://github.com/aospo/platform_frameworks_av

 # Objective
-Finding as many as possible exploitable security bugs in the code statically (manual code review) without using writeups / blogposts
+Finding as many as possible exploitable security bugs in the code statically (manual code review) without using writeups / blogposts.

 Estimated time it should take you is 2 weeks or more.

 ## Scope
 Only the code of the stagefright media library (av = audio & video)
 ## Recommended tools